fastlane/fastlane/README.md

 > `spaceship` is named after the new Apple HQ in Cupertino.
 It allows you to seamlessly interact with the Apple Developer Portal using very simple Ruby code.

 `spaceship` uses simple HTTPs requests without any sort of web scraping.
-This allows `spaceship` to have a 95% test coverage.

 Using `spaceship`, the execution time of [sigh](https://github.com/KrauseFx/sigh) was reduced from over 1 minute to less than 5 seconds :rocket:

 `spaceship` uses a combination of 3 different API endpoints, used by the Apple Developer Portal and Xcode.
-As no API offers everything we need, `spaceship` combines all APIs for you, so you don't have to think about it.
+As no API offers everything we need, `spaceship` combines all APIs for you.
 [More details about the APIs](#technical-details).

-Up until now, the [fastlane tools](https://fastlane.tools) use web scraping to interact with Apple's web services.
+Up until now, the [fastlane tools](https://fastlane.tools) used web scraping to interact with Apple's web services.
 By upgrading them to use `spaceship` all [fastlane tools](https://fastlane.tools) will be even faster and much more stable.

 > No matter how many apps or profiles you have, `spaceship` **can** handle your scale.